From AI Sprawl to an Operating System: Why Smart Tools Still Fail Without Scorecards, Owners, and Review Cadence

 Smart AI tools can still fail inside a weak operating system.
 The model may be strong.
 The handoff can still be a spreadsheet nobody trusts.

 That is the uncomfortable pattern behind many AI programs.
 The demos improve.
-Agents can summarize context, draft work, call tools, and coordinate tasks.
-Then the company adds those tools to unclear workflows, fragmented data, informal approvals, and weak review cadence.
+Agents can summarize context, draft work, and call tools.

 AI does not magically make a messy workflow honest.
 It usually makes the mess faster.